Least Common Multiple Of 3 And 8

 Q: What exactly is the least common multiple (LCM)?

 A: The least common multiple (LCM) of two or more numbers is the smallest positive integer that is divisible by all the numbers.
-In other words, it's the smallest number that each of the given numbers can divide into evenly.
+Basically, it's the smallest number that each of the given numbers can divide into evenly.

 Q: How do you find the LCM of two numbers?